mraskj/Pre-Registration-Facing-Elections/README.md

 Finally, after conducting the grid search, we use the hyperparameters to select our final models in `02a_2017_models_men.py` and `02b_2017_models_women.py`.
 See links to OSF in top of the *README.md*.

+The `scripts` folder contains unfinished `.py`-scripts that we will use to test some of our hypotheses in `MAIN-pre-reg-facing-elections.pdf` and to validate our CNNs.
+The scripts are taken from another project we have been working on and is therefore not adapted to this application.
+Consequently, there will be differences in the final scripts we use, but the general approach is the same.

 The `model` folder contains two `.csv` files with a dataframe containing information about the model performance (e.g. training and validation accuracy).